How does Euclid City Schools District address student misbehavior?

 Does the State Report Card take into account differences like income levels?

 No, it does not.
-To look at the Report Card from a different perspective, Carol Kovach’s ‘Special Report in Cleveland.com’ adjusts the State Report Card district rankings by Medium Household Income.
+To look at the Report Card from a different perspective, Carol Kovach’s ‘Special Report in Cleveland.com’ adjusts the State Report Card district rankings by Median Household Income.
 According to the Kovach report, the Euclid Schools ranked ahead of all of the following Cleveland-area districts: South Euclid-Lyndhurst; Cleveland Hts.-University Hts; Shaker Hts; Richmond Hts; Berea; Bedford; Willoughby-Eastlake; Garfield Hts; Mentor; Maple Hts; Kirtland; and Strongsville.
 And are ranked just behind the districts of Independence; Hudson; Kenston; and Orange.

 How does the average teacher pay at Euclid Schools match up to other districts?